-Number of classes of active lectures: Theoretical classes: 30 Practical classes: 30 Evaluation of knowledge (maximum number of points: 100) Pre-exam obligations Points Final exam Points Activities during lectures and practical work 30 Written exam 50 Seminar paper Oral exam 20
+Number of classes of active lectures: Practical classes: 30 Evaluation of knowledge (maximum number of points: 100) Points Final exam Points 30 Written exam 50 Oral exam 20 ximum nu Points kimum number of points: 100)PointsFinal exam30Written exam

 The written exam will be in a form of a seminar paper.
 Oral exam will be in a form of a presentation in the class (30 minutes presentation and 15 minutes to respond to questions and comments).